 The University of Wyoming Alumni Association, established on March 26, 1895, established an annual gathering for former students and alumni of the University of Wyoming centered around commencement.[2]
 The gathering usually took place in the summer months, primarily in June, and activities took place over five days.
 The reunions usually included music recitals, baccalaureate ceremonies, the Cadet Ball, an alumni banquet, an alumni play, commencement, an official meeting of the alumni association, and many small-group gatherings.[3]

-The first annual banquet and business meeting of the Alumni of the University of Wyoming occurred on June 20, 1895 at the Ladies Study Hall.
+The first annual banquet and business meeting of the Alumni of the University of Wyoming occurred on June 20, 1895, at the Ladies Study Hall.
 Annual dues for the members were set at 25 cents per person; in addition to the annual dues, members in attendance of the annual gathering were required to pay an extra dollar per person.
 To put this in perspective, one dollar in 1895 is approximately equal to $29.89 in 2018.
 Mrs. Reiger furnished refreshments for sixteen at $11, and members provided ice and cake.[4]
 At the annual business meeting, elections were held.

-Despite previous years of alumni gatherings, October of 1922 is attributed as the official documented date of the University of Wyoming’s first homecoming.
-Dr. Samuel H. Knight, an alumnus of the University of Wyoming and professor of Geology, served as the president of the Alumni Association from 1921-1924 and served on the athletic committee.
+Despite previous years of alumni gatherings, October 1922 is attributed as the official documented date of the University of Wyoming’s first homecoming.
+Dr. Samuel H. Knight, a UW alumnus and professor of Geology, served as the president of the Alumni Association from 1921 to 1924, and served on the athletic committee.
 Knight was keen on the national movement of coinciding football with homecoming celebrations and was instrumental in collaborating with the Alumni Association to move the alumni celebrations to coincide with the first football game of the 1922 season.
-Part of this effort included having an official setting for alumni, former and current students, faculty, staff, and the community to enjoy the games while creating a revenue stream to continue the athletic programs.
-Although Wyoming football origins date as early as 1893, the football games were played in Prexy’s Pasture.

 In recent years, student group competitions have become popular to get students excited for Homecoming.
 The competitions often incorporate Homecoming Sing, UW Athletics annual car push competition, and other various competition-style programs throughout the week.
 In addition to alumni and community-focused programs, other student-focused activities occur throughout the week such as the ASUW annual barbeque.